Nesraik/IndoJuni-Chatbot/README.md

 # CHATBOT
 A bot for assisting INDOJUNI customer.
-This version of chatbot uses the latest kimi-instruct
+This version of chatbot uses the latest kimi-instruct model.

 ## Tools
 ### Implemented